Your research results must be openly accessible

 You should estimate potential additional costs for open access publishing when applying for a grant from us.
 This applies whether you publish in an open access journal or a hybrid journal, which is a traditional journal that offers open access publishing for individual articles in exchange for a fee.

-Agreements on open access have been entered into with the major publishers of periodicals.
-The fee for open access is paid via the agreements, and you will therefore not have to pay an article processing charge (APC) to fulfil the Swedish Research Council’s requirement for open access to your published articles when you publish in periodicals from Elsevier, Springer Nature, Taylor and Francis, SAGE, SPIE, Wiley or Oxford University Press.
-Publishing is done under CC-BY license.
+Open access has been successfully negotiated with the major publishers.
+This means that you do not have to pay an article processing charge (APC) to fulfil the Swedish Research Council’s requirement for open access when you publish articles in many of the journals.
+The publishers that Sweden has agreements with via the Bibsam Consortium are Elsevier, Springer Nature, Taylor and Francis, SAGE, SPIE, Wiley, and Oxford University Press.
+Publication is done under CC-BY licence according to most of the agreements, which complies with the Swedish Research Council’s requirements and terms and conditions.

-Read more about the terms and conditions on the Swedish National Library’s website, see link below.
-This also has a list of the contact persons at each HEI who can give you further information.
+Read more about the terms and conditions on the Swedish National Library’s website via the link below.
+This also has a list of the contact persons at each HEI who can give you further information about the agreements that apply for your HEI.

 Four ways to publish with open access